 Slackening of the muscles around the airway makes it more likely for a person to snore.
 Exercises to strengthen the mouth, tongue, and throat can counteract this, building muscle tone to reduce snoring.

 Anti-snoring mouth exercises have shown most effectiveness in people with mild snoring and usually must be completed daily over a period of two or three months.

-CPAP, BiPAP and APAP machines are often effective in resolving sleep apnea and associated snoring.
+CPAP, BiPAP, and APAP machines are often effective in treating sleep apnea and associated snoring.
 You need a prescription to get these devices, and they must be calibrated to suit your breathing.
 For that reason, it is important to work with a sleep technician to get started with a PAP device.

 Wearing a PAP mask may be uncomfortable at first, but most people get used to it and find that using the device noticeably reduces snoring and improves sleep.

 In adults, surgery is rarely the first-line treatment for snoring or sleep apnea, but it may be an option if other approaches are not effective.